 Each month, we publish a review that covers essential activities of the last 30 days.
-This month, we talk about attacks on RCS, security vulnerabilities in VNC software, a massive data leak, our recent Mastodon account migration, and more.
+This month, we talk about attacks on RCS, security vulnerabilities in VNC software, a massive data leak, and more.

 Always stay in the loop!

 In November 2019, we read the following news:

 SRLabs, the German company that offers SnoopSnitch and SIMtester, published a new report about attacks on RCS (Rich Communication Services).
 RCS is a communication protocol that aims to replace SMS in the future.
 It brings new features and is already supported by dozens of mobile phone carriers around the globe.

 Their report shows that during the provisioning process, attackers can take over user accounts by stealing RCS configuration files and injecting other credentials.
 There are some other issues like insufficient validation of user identities, user tracking, and possible caller ID spoofing.
 The exploitability of these vulnerabilities largely depends on your mobile phone carrier.
 After the Simjacker attack, these vulnerabilities again show that you can’t fully control your smartphone.